-The map will be extended to the north and over into the Western suburbs, to include Williamstown, Newport, Yarraville, Seddon, Footscray etc.
+This version has been extended to the north and over into the Western suburbs, to include Williamstown, Newport, Yarraville, Seddon, Footscray etc.

-Lewis Brownlie (chief illustrator) initially used pencil to draft in all the streets and buildings and is now in the process of inking the final illustration.
-Deborah Young (character illustrator and original artist of the first Melbourne Map) will add further character to the drawing to include people, boats, cars etc.
+Lewis Brownlie (chief illustrator) initially used pencil to draft in all the streets and buildings and then began the process of inking the final illustration.
+This took two and a half years, more than double the time we originally estimated.

 If you live in Melbourne, visit often (or just once) or are an expat Melbournian then you are going to love having this on the wall.
 Chances are your house, business, work or favorite place is on the map.

 Back in 2017 we embarked on a crowdfunding campaign and were overwhelmed with the response and support.
 The pre-sales enabled us to continue with this privately funded project.
 This is the link to see the Pozible Crowdfunding Video.